htoyryla/urdiffusion/README.md

 To train a model you need a dataset of images.
 I typically use sets from a hundred to 10 000 images, starting training from a pretrained one and training from a few hours to a day or two on a single 3090.
 Training works best when the images are visually reasonably similar, i.e. we are training with visual features rather than content.

+Note: the dataset should simply be a folder containing images (ie. no subfolders).

 Example

 ```